AliElsheeikh/Pong/README.md

 <a name="Description"></a>
 ## Description.

-This is my first game finished with [Raylib](https://www.raylib.com/) library and *C++* language, is cool when you can finish a project, even small project like this. begin is easy but finishe is other thing.
+This is my first game finished with *C++* language and [Raylib](https://www.raylib.com/) library , is cool when you can finish a project, even small project like this. begin is easy but finishe is other thing.

 My game has one main windows, *Board*.